Conrad Veidt: Felizitas Radke

+Lilli Prager

-Veidt last married Flora Ilona Barta Greger, a Hungarian Jew also known as “Lilli” or “Lily,” in Berlin 24 March 1933.
+Veidt last married Flora Ilona Barta Prager, a Hungarian Jew also known as "Lilli" or "Lily", in Berlin 24 March 1933.
 They remained together until his death.
 The two had met at a club in Berlin.

 Veidt said of Lilli in an October 1934 interview with The Sunday Dispatch, Lilli was the woman I had been seeking all my life.
 For her I was the man.
 In Lilli I found the miracle of a woman who had all to give that I sought, the perfect crystallisation in one lovely human being, of all my years of searching.
 Lilli had the mother complex too.
 But in the reverse ratio to mine.
 In her, the mother instinct was so powerful that she poured it out, indiscriminately almost, on everyone she knew.
 She mothers her own mother.
 Meeting Lilli was like coming home to an enchanted place one had always dreamed of, but never thought to reach.
 For her it was the same.
 Our marriage is not only flawless, it is a complete and logical union, as inevitable as daybreak after night, as harmonious and right as the words that exactly fit the music.
 My search is finished.
 The picture in my mind of my mother is of a woman great and holy.
 But it is a picture clear and distinct, a deep and humble memory of a woman no one could replace; but now it is not blurred by the complex which before had harassed my mind.

 Veidt and Lilli moved from London to Los Angeles, arriving on 13 June 1940.
 They resided at 617 North Camden Drive in Beverly Hills.